-- Paid for each eligible child attracting Carer Allowance. - A part rate may be paid depending on how much care a person provides. - People caring for 2 children who jointly (but not individually) qualify for Carer Allowance can receive a single instalment of the payment.
+- Paid for each eligible child attracting Carer Allowance. - A part rate may be paid if more than one person receives Carer Allowance for the same care receiver. - People caring for 2 children who jointly (but not individually) qualify for Carer Allowance can receive a single instalment of the payment.